Bush tucker: Modern use

-An advantage of growing the native foods is that they are well adapted to Australia's environment, in particular at the extreme ends, they are ecologically sound.
-Bush tucker ingredients were initially harvested from the wild, but cultivated sources have become increasingly important to provide sustainable supplies for a growing market, with some Aboriginal communities also involved in the supply chain.
+An advantage of growing the native foods is that they are well adapted to Australia's environment, in particular at the extreme ends, and are ecologically sound.
+Bush-tucker ingredients were initially harvested from the wild, but cultivated sources have become increasingly important to provide sustainable supplies for a growing market, with some Aboriginal communities also involved in the supply chain.
 However, despite the industry being founded on Aboriginal knowledge of the plants, Aboriginal participation in the commercial sale of bush tucker is currently still marginal, and mostly at the supply end of value chains.
-Organisations are working to increase Aboriginal participation in the bush tucker market.
-Gourmet style processed food and dried food have been developed for the domestic and export markets.
+Organisations are working to increase Aboriginal participation in the bush-tucker market.
+Gourmet-style processed food and dried food have been developed for the domestic and export markets.

 The term "bushfood" is one of several terms describing native Australian food, evolving from the older-style "bush tucker" which was used in the 1970s and 1980s.

 In the 21st century, many restaurants are serving emu, crocodile, yabbies and locally sourced eels, and using native plant spices for flavour.
 Producers have sprung up across the country to serve the new markets, including Tasmanian pepper, Victorian eel farms and South Australian plantations of quandongs, bush tomatoes, and native citrus.

 In 2020, researchers at the University of Queensland were researching a fruit native to Arnhem Land in the Northern Territory, Buchanania obovata, known as the green plum.
 Eaten for more than 53,000 years but previously little-known among non-Indigenous people, the scientists learnt about the plum from people at the remote community of Yirrkala.
 It is harvested some time after the Kakadu plum harvests.
 Nutritional analysis showed high levels of protein, dietary fibre and the minerals potassium, phosphorus and magnesium.
 In addition, the folate level is among the highest of commercially available fruits.
 Its potential as a commercial crop for Indigenous communities is being investigated.

 Types of foods

 Toxic seeds, such as Cycas media and Moreton Bay chestnut, are processed to remove the toxins and render them safe to eat.
 Many foods are also baked in the hot campfire coals, or baked for several hours in ground ovens.
 "Paperbark", the bark of Melaleuca species, is widely used for wrapping food placed in ground ovens.
-Bush bread such as "Johnny cakes" were made by males using many types of seeds, nuts and corns to process a flour or dough.
-Some animals such as kangaroos, were cooked in their own skin and others such as turtles, were cooked in their own shells.
+Bush bread was made by women using many types of seeds, nuts and corns to process a flour or dough.
+Some animals, such as kangaroos, were cooked in their own skins, and others, such as turtles, were cooked in their own shells.